quorum1/governance/docs/rules-and-regs.md

 ## Section 5: Contract Signatory Authority

-While the Collective is in Informal Governance Structure only the Managing Partner or Steward are able to bind the Collective legally.
+While the Collective is in Informal Governance Structure only the [Quorum1 Signatories](./glossary.md#quorum1-signatories) are able to bind the Collective legally.

 ## Section 6: Financial Model